Where To Find London’s Tastiest Hot Cross Buns

 The Dusty Knuckle Bakery

-Like everything at this viral East London bakery, The Dusty Knuckle’s hot cross buns always sell out quickly.
-Their secret?
-Swapping milk for buttermilk to achieve that extra-soft texture.
-There’s no sign of them at the bakeries yet, but keep a close eye on Instagram for details of the drop.
+Like everything at this viral East London bakery, The Dusty Knuckle’s hot cross buns always sell out quickly, beloved for their extra-soft texture.
+This year, they’ve made them vegan.
+Try them now at one of the two outposts, before it’s too late.